korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

 ### Axioms

 1. Person → hasRace → xsd <br />
-    * `Person SubClassOf hasRace max 1 xsd:string` <br />
+    * `Person SubClassOf hasRace exactly 1 xsd:string` <br />
-        A person can have at most one associated race.
+        A person can have exactly one associated race.
-    * `Person SubClassOf hasRace some xsd:string` <br />
+    * `Person SubClassOf hasRace only xsd:string` <br />
-        Every person must have atleast one associated race.
+        Every Person can have relation hasRace, if it does it has to be of type string.

 2. Person → hasGender → xsd <br />
-    * `Person SubClassOf hasGender max 1 xsd:string` <br />
+    * `Person SubClassOf hasGender exactly 1 xsd:string` <br />
-        A person can have at most one associated gender.
+        A person can have exactly one associated gender.
-    * `Person SubClassOf hasGender some xsd:string` <br />
+    * `Person SubClassOf hasGender only xsd:string` <br />
-        Every person must have atleast one associated gender.
+        Every Person can have relation hasGender, if it does it has to be of type string.

 3. Person → hasAge → xsd <br />
-    * `Person SubClassOf hasAge max 1 xsd:integer` <br />
+    * `Person SubClassOf hasAge exactly 1 xsd:integer` <br />
-        A person can have at most one associated age.
+        A person can have exactly one associated age.
-    * `Person SubClassOf hasAge some xsd:integer` <br />
+    * `Person SubClassOf hasAge only xsd:integer` <br />
-        Every person must have atleast one associated age.
+        Every Person can have relation hasAge, if it does it has to be of type integer.

-4. Person → performsRole → PersonInCrash <br />
+4. Person → performsPersonInCrash → PersonInCrash <br />
-    * `Person SubClassOf performsRole some PersonInCrash` <br />
+    * `Person SubClassOf performsPersonInCrash some PersonInCrash` <br />
-        Every person must perform at least one role in the context of a crash.
+        Every person must perform at least one PersonInCrash in the context of a crash.
+    * `Person SubClassOf performsPersonInCrash only PersonInCrash` <br />
+        Every Person can have performsPersonInCrash,if they do, it must be instance of class PersonInCrash.

-5. Crash → providesRole → PersonInCrash <br />
+5. Crash → providesPersonInCrash → PersonInCrash <br />
-    * `Crash SubClassOf providesRole some PersonInCrash` <br />
+    * `Crash SubClassOf providesPersonInCrash some PersonInCrash` <br />
         Every crash must provide at least one PersonInCrash role.
+    * `Crash SubClassOf providesPersonInCrash only PersonInCrash` <br />
+        Every Crash can have providesPersonInCrash,if they do, it must be instance of class PersonInCrash.

 6. PersonInCrash → hasInjurySeverity → InjurySeverity <br />
     * `PersonInCrash SubClassOf hasInjurySeverity some InjurySeverity` <br />
         Every person in a crash must have at least one associated injury severity.
+    * `PersonInCrash SubClassOf hasInjurySeverity only InjurySeverity` <br />
+        Every person in a crash can have injury severity, if it does, it must be instance of class InjurySeverity.

 7. PersonInCrash → isFatal → Fatality <br />
     * `PersonInCrash SubClassOf isFatal some Fatality` <br />
         Every person in a crash who is fatal must have an associated Fatality record.
+    * `PersonInCrash SubClassOf isFatal only Fatality` <br />
+        Every person in a crash who is fatal must be instance of class Fatality.

 8. Fatality → fatalityAsBoolean → xsd <br />
-    * `Fatality SubClassOf fatalityAsBoolean some xsd:boolean` <br />
+    * `Fatality SubClassOf fatalityAsBoolean exactly 1 xsd:boolean` <br />
-        A fatality must have atleast one associated boolean value indicating whether it is fatal.
+        A fatality must have exactly one associated boolean value indicating whether it is fatal.
-    * `Fatality SubClassOf fatalityAsBoolean max 1 xsd:boolean` <br />
+    * `Fatality SubClassOf fatalityAsBoolean only xsd:boolean` <br />
-        A fatality must have at max one associated boolean value indicating whether it is fatal.
+        A fatality may have relation fatalityAsBoolean which must be associated with boolean value.

 9. Fatality → hasLagTime → TemporalExtent <br />
-    * `Fatality SubClassOf hasLagTime some TemporalExtent` <br />
+    * `Fatality SubClassOf hasLagTime exactly 1 TemporalExtent` <br />
-        Every fatality must have at least one associated TemporalExtent for the lag time, representing the time between the crash and the fatality.
+        Every fatality must have exactly one associated TemporalExtent for the lag time, representing the time between the crash and the fatality.
-    * `Fatality SubClassOf hasLagTime max 1 TemporalExtent` <br />
+    * `Fatality SubClassOf hasLagTime only TemporalExtent` <br />
-        Every fatality must have at most one associated TemporalExtent for the lag time, representing the time between the crash and the fatality.
+        Every fatality may have lag Time, if it does, it must be instance of TemporalExtent.

 10. NonOccupant → PersonInCrash  <br />
     * `NonOccupant SubClassOf PersonInCrash` <br />
         Every NonOccupant is PersonInCrash.

-11. NonOccupant → hasImpairment → Impairments <br />
+11. NonOccupant → hasImpairments → Impairments <br />
-    * `NonOccupant SubClassOf hasImpairment min 0 Impairments` <br />
+    * `NonOccupant SubClassOf hasImpairments min 0 Impairments` <br />
         Every non-occupant may have impairment.
+    * `NonOccupant SubClassOf hasImpairments only Impairments` <br />
+        Every non-occupant may have impairment, if it does, it must be instance of class Impairments.

 12. NonOccupant → locationDuringCrash → xsd <br />
     * `NonOccupant SubClassOf locationDuringCrash exactly 1 xsd:string` <br />
         Every non-occupant must have exactly one associated location during the crash.
+    * `NonOccupant SubClassOf locationDuringCrash only xsd:string` <br />
+        Every non-occupant may have location during the crash, if it does, it must be of type string.

 13. Pedestrian → NonOccupant <br />
     * `Pedestrian SubClassOf NonOccupant` <br />